Tell Sabi Abyad: Tell Sabi Abyad I

 Area of the Fertile Crescent, circa 7500 BC, with main sites.
 Tell Sabi Abyad is one of the important sites of the Pre-Pottery Neolithic period.
 The area of Mesopotamia proper was not yet settled by humans.

 Tell Sabi Abyad I is the largest of the sites (measuring about 240 meters by 170 meters with a height of 10 meters).
 The mound is actually the result of several smaller mounds merging.
 It was first occupied between 5200 and 5100 BC during the Neolithic.
 It showed a later phase of occupation, termed "transitional" by Akkermans, between 5200 and 5100 BC, which was followed by an early Halaf period between 5100 and 5000 BC.
 Architecture of the 6th-millennium settlement featured multi-room rectangular buildings with round structures called tholoi that were suggested to have been used for storage.

+Late Bronze Age

 Later remains of a massive structure (23 meters long by 21 meters wide oriented NE-SW) called the "Fortress" were dated to the Middle Assyrian period (Late Bronze Age) between 1550 and 1250 BC.
 Domestic buildings were also found, suggesting that the settlement was an Assyrian border town where a garrison was stationed.
 The Fortress structure contained eight rooms with 2.5 m walls constructed of mud bricks and featured a staircase that led to a second floor.
 The structure was built on top of an existing Mitanni tower and residence.